 Just like I believe in a daily green smoothie, healthy coffee is also a daily ritual I firmly believe in to kickstart my day.
-Coffee’s not just a caffeine boost, but an opportunity to infuse a variety of health benefits into your daily routine.
-Not all coffee is created equal… and it’s starts with the beans.
+This coffee recipe isn’t just a caffeine boost, but an opportunity to infuse a variety of health benefits into your daily routine.
+Not all coffee is created equal… and it starts with the beans.

 Sourcing the right coffee beans

-I learned a lot about beans and the impact they can have on farmers, soil and health benefits from Raj Jana, founder of JavaPresse, a small-batch coffee company.
+I learned a lot about beans, as well as the impact they can have on farmers, soil and health benefits from Raj Jana, founder of JavaPresse, a small-batch coffee company.
 Let’s take a deeper dive into what I learned from Raj.
 He gave some awesome ways for us to get the most out of our daily cup of coffee by making it even healthier.